Last Updated on

 It does have a reputation for being aggressive towards strangers, as it is protective of its family.
 This can be tempered with early socialization and training.

-Wolf-like in appearance with a long snout and pointed ears, the German Shepherd is large in size with a medium to long, thick coat.
+Wolf-like in appearance with a long snout and pointed ears, the German Shepherd is large with a medium to long, thick coat.
 The traditional GSD is tan and black in coloring or can be solid white or black.

 Other Popular German Shepherd Mixes